nikhilkudra/checkout-system/README.md

 ```

 ## Usage
-Modify the `index.ts` file to scan items and calculate totals based on your requirements.
+Modify the `index.ts` file to scan items and calculate totals based on  requirements.
 Example usage is provided below:

 ```typescript
 import { Checkout } from "./src/checkout";